 The star magnolias (M. stellata) are the smallest, to about 10', with many-petalled white blooms.
 M. soulangeana varieties, the saucer magnolias, are the showy ones you'll see blooming here and there around town next week--but they have become uncommon in the trade in favor of the new hybrids (for pictures and info about these, visit our web site at www.redwoodbarn.com).

-Among the first to bloom, right with the almonds, are the Pyrus species--becoming a bit controversial, and a little big for this category, but worth mentioning because they are so widely planted.
+Among the first to bloom, right with the almonds, the Pyrus species are worth mentioning because they are so widely planted.
 The earliest, with the dirty-ish white blooms, is Pyrus kawakami, a small, spreading tree used for espaliers and in patios.
 Very prone to leaf spot fungus and fireblight disease, so it is not recommended, though interestingly these diseases don't seem to weaken the trees.
 There are a number of specimens in downtown Davis and they look fine after the spring disease season passes.